PumasAI-Labs/Data-Visualization/docs/instructors.md

 Start with `01-layers.jl`, which covers the basic structure used to create a plot with `AlgebraOfGraphics.jl`: `data`, `mapping`, and `visual` layers.
 Begin by briefly explaining `PharmaDatasets.jl`, the source of data for the workshop.
-Next, go over the `data` function, which is the simplest layer, used to inform `AoG` (short for `AlgebraOfGraphics.jl`) about the data source for the plot.
+Next, go over the `data` function, which is the simplest layer, used to inform `AoG.jl` (short for `AlgebraOfGraphics.jl`) about the data source for the plot.
 After that, explain `mapping`, which is in charge of defining how that data will be used in the plot.
 Lastly, cover the `visual` layer, which defines the type of plot to be created.
 Once you have explained all the layers, show how to create a plot by combining them with the `*` operator (the use of `*` will be explained in more detail later in the lesson).
 Finally, showcase the `draw` function, which is used to display plots.
 If you are running the code examples in JuliaHub, you can spend some time demonstrating how to use the plot